-This worksheet is an excellent way for KS2 pupils to revise and practise recognising and using similes.
+This similes worksheet is an excellent way for Key Stage 2 pupils to revise and practise recognising and using this example of figurative language.

 It contains simile examples and five different challenges, which can be tackled during one lesson or spread over a number of teaching sessions.